 History of the Myoko Kogen Ski Area

-For ski lift ticket information and discount lift passes you can check out our Myoko Lift Passes and Discount Coupons page.
+There is no one joint lift pass for the whole Myoko Kogen ski resort area.
+To find out what options are available in Myoko ski lift ticket information and discount lift passes you can check out our Myoko Ski Lift Passes and Discount Coupons page.
 Alternatively you can try the official resort sites that can be found via the resort links in the main drop down menu above.

-For those wanting to get off the piste and into some unexplored country, as well as where to find a back country ski school or instruction, check out the variety of cross-country, back-country, nordic and telemark and on our dedicated Myoko Back Country Ski page.
+For those wanting to get off the piste and into some unexplored country, we seriously recommend finding qualified back country tours & guides.
+No backcountry experience?
+We can hook you up with some backcountry ski school or instruction.
+So check out the variety of cross-country, back-country, nordic and telemark and on our dedicated Myoko Back Country Ski page.
 Opportunities for snowshoe tours and races can be found on our Myoko Snowshoe page.

 |Other nearby Niigata and Nagano ski resorts:|